CoeJoder/metatrader4-server/docs/api.md

   ```

 - ### GET_SIGNALS
-  Get all of the trade signals available in the terminal.
+  Get a list of all trade signals available in the terminal.

   #### Example
   ```json